block-hunter/crypto-watchlist/README.md

 2 -  Run the command `npm install` to install all the dependencies.

-3 - Run the command `dotnet run` to start serving the project.
+3 - Run the command `npm run start` to start serving the project.

 4 - That it's, your application is running in `http://localhost:3000`.